Rishav01/demoCamunda/README.md

 4. retrymechanism/retry_mechanism_demo_1.bpmn: This workflow shows the retry mechanism is simplistic process with just one service task configured to have 5 times execution with time interval of 5 minutes.

+# RoadBlock and Solutions

-# Below are some errors i received when i tried to create this project from scretch.
+Below are some errors i received when i tried to create this project from scretch.
 I am keeping these is readme as the reader can too be benefited with the roadblock and their solution.

 1. Just after I got a basic project from spring initializer. "org.springframework.boot does not exist" does not exist error:
 Solution: Just remove the iml files inside your modules